kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 > *"Websites that are built to be accessible will also be accessible your number one blind user: Google."*

+All this being said, spending some time on [the Yahoo!
+Accessibility blog](http://yaccessibilityblog.com/library/ "Go to Yahoo!'s Accessibility blog") is time well spent.

 <a name="web-hosting"></a>
 ### Web Hosting
-I'm sticking with my basic [Media Temple](http://www.mediatemple.net#a_aid=5068b81963acf) Grid Server package but deciding on a web host was really something I struggled with up to the last minute.
+I'm sticking with my basic [Media Temple](http://www.mediatemple.net#a_aid=5068b81963acf "Visit Media Temple: a kaidez.com affiliate") Grid Server package but deciding on a web host was really something I struggled with up to the last minute.

 I wanted a hosting package that would run my site as well as let me install things like Node and Ruby.
 My Grid Server package doesn't really let me install anything extra so I could either upgrade to Media Temple [DV Managed](http://mediatemple.net/webhosting/vps/managed/#a_aid=5068b81963acf "Review Media Temple's DV Managed Package") or sign up a with cloud-based host...either [Rackspace](http://www.rackspace.com/ "Check out Rackspace") or [Amazon Web Services](http://aws.amazon.com/ "Check out Amazon Web Services") in this case.